Hanna Atik: Early life

-Hanna Yussuf Atik was born on 7 February 1959 in Al Hedd-Akkar, a village in Northern Lebanon, to a non-political Maronite family who had been farmers for several generations.
+Hanna Yussuf Atik was born on 7 February 1959 in El Hedd, Akkar, a village in Northern Lebanon, to a non-political Maronite family who had been farmers for several generations.
 He was one of eight children.

 The Lebanese Civil War broke out when Atik was a teenager.
 His first experience with the war occurred in 1976 when he was around 16 years old; after severe confrontations with the Palestinian-backed forces, the Lebanese Army withdrew from Bayt Mellat.
 Two soldiers sought refuge in Al Hedd-Akkar, and Atik's grandmother and uncle instructed him to lead the soldiers up the river from Al Hedd to Al Kubayyat, around 16 kilometres away.

 Displaced by war

-Further attacks were carried out on Lebanese villages by armed groups from the Palestinian Liberation Organization (PLO), working with allied local Lebanese factions.
+Further attacks were carried out on Lebanese villages by armed groups from the Palestine Liberation Organization (PLO), working with allied local Lebanese factions.
 After massacres in neighboring Christian villages such as Bayt Mellat, Rahbe, Tel Abbas and Deir Janeen, Hanna Atik and his family were forced to flee towards Keserwan.
 Penniless and without any connections, they rented a small apartment in Zouk Mkeyil.
 To earn a living, Atik started working in a marble factory, and through interactions with his co-workers, he was introduced to the Phalangist Party (Kataeb).
 In the early days of his participation, he joined the party's evening training sessions and continued his day job to support his family.

 In 1977, at the age of 17, Hanna Atik joined the SKS Force of the Phalangist Party.
 Early on in his career, he gained the nickname "Hanoun".
 After a few years, he joined the Lebanese Forces in 1982 at their inception under the command of Bachir Gemayel.